 Black gram flour (Urad Atta): is made into ‘papadum’ (a crispy indian cracker usually served as an appetizer or with drinks in Indian restaurants).
 I have always wondered how they are made and today I found a very good you-tube video on how to make papadum (Papa).
 I think I’m going to try it some time next week.
 How exciting!

 The skinless whole Urad dal can also be made into dal (back gram soup).

-How to Make Urad Papadum
+Here is how to make Urad Papadum

 Black gram is exported to Japan to make black gram seed sprouts.
 (PROTA)

-Green immature pods are eaten as a vegetable.
+The green immature pods are eaten as a vegetable.

 Black Gram Flour is used as a substitute for soap.
 It makes the skin soft and smooth (PROTA)

-Seeds sometimes sown as a cover crop or for green manure.
+Black gram seeds are sometimes sown as a cover crop or for green manure.

 Black gram is very rich in protein and carbohydrate.
 It also has a good amount of folate, iron, magnesium and phosphorus.
 Its very nutritious.